svn2github/icemobile/maven2/README.txt

 2) The ant target "get-maven" requires an internet connection in order to obtain the jar needed to run maven from ant.
 This jar will be placed into icemobile/lib.

-3) The ant target "install" will install icefaces-mobi and icemobile-jsp jars and poms to the local repository specified in the build.properties file.
+3) The ant target "install" will install icefaces-mobi and poms to the local repository specified in the build.properties file.

 These steps are not needed if you choose to use the releases repository at